 - “How can I set you up for even greater success?”

-By asking what you can do better, your employees feel that they’re being listened to, that they have a stake in the success of the company, and that their feedback is critical to the growth of the entire organization.
+By asking what you can do better, your employees feel that they’re being listened to, they have a stake in the success of the company, and their feedback is critical to the growth of the entire organization.

 Monitor and Respond to Employee Reviews

 Online reviews left by employees on websites like Glassdoor and Indeed can have a strong impact on your employer brand.
 As part of your employer brand monitoring efforts, it’s critical that you’re able to keep an eye on these reviews and respond when necessary.

 By monitoring employee reviews, you can also determine whether or not your company is seen as a great place to work.
-And you can more accurately understand the perceptions that current and potential employees have of your organization.
+You can also more accurately understand the perceptions that current and potential employees have of your organization.

 Responding to employee reviews, meanwhile, supports your efforts to improve the overall employee experience.
 Your responsiveness should also affect your hiring and recruitment strategy.
 Candidates may feel an extra measure of reassurance once they see that you, as an employer, are active on employee review sites.